Getting StartedBest PracticesNormalizing Video Input for the Web

 • Have static standard input format settings applied

-• For example, if the included frame rate is standard (10-120 fps), imgix will respect it.
+• For example, if the included frame rate is standard (10-120 fps), Imgix will respect it.
 If it is non-standard, we will convert it to 30 fps

 Playing Videos on the Web